ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 1. As soon as the message is received in the queue _"q-ready-for-consignment"_, Logic app _"la-create-consignment"_ is triggered.

 2. List of orders ready for consignments is read from the message received from "q-ready-for-consignment".
-The list is in below format :

-	- [ [O1, O2], O3 ]

-	In this case O1 and o2
+3. For each group of orders in Orders array :

-3. For the first Order from Orders List, it is verified if the Order already has Consignment ID in _"orders"_ table.
+	a) The first Order from Orders group is picked, it is verified if the Order already has Consignment ID in _"orders"_ table.

 	- If not present, A new random Consignment Id is generated.
-	- If present,
+	- If present, it represents that consignment is already created for this orders group.
+In this case, loop is continued for next group of Orders.

-4. For the first Order, Full form Order json from Blob storage _"gps-orders"_ is loaded.
+	b) For the first Order, Full form Order json is loaded from Blob storage _"gps-orders"_.
 The Order json is copied to create new Consignment json.

-6. In the Consignment json
+	c) In the Consignment json

 		- Order Id is replaced with consignmentId, domain name is retained.

 		- Ship unit array is emptied.

-7. For each Order in List of Orders :
+4. For each Order in group of Orders :

 	 - Full form Order json from Blob storage _"gps-orders"_ is loaded